 Other than removal of sutures, none is arranged under this service unless deemed necessary by the surgeon (no extra charge), or at the patient’s request (may carry an extra fee).
 All patients will be provided with written information on the service and costs, as well as post op advice on wound care.
 Any patients with concerns may contact us directly, but please note we cannot see them any time other than that arranged.

-We are happy to provide information to you-please contact CMC on 0203 327 7777 or by email at info@centennialmedical.co.uk or see their website at www.centennialmedical.co.uk.
-Alternatively you can contact Miss Anthony by email at starclinic@drsamanthonyskin.com or see her website at www.drsamanthonyskin.com
+Alternatively you can contact CMC on 0203 327 7777 or by email at [email protected] or see their website at www.centennialmedical.co.uk.